Reconstructing the metric in group field theory: Spacetime metric as a conserved current

 Let us now identify the scalar field with a spacetime coordinate $x^A$ (i.e., surfaces of constant $x^A$ are taken to be surfaces of constant $\chi$).
-In this case, by definition, we have $\partial_\mu\chi=\delta^A_\mu$ and hence \be \left(j^\mu\right)^A = -\sqrt{-g}\, g^{\mu A}\,. \ee We can use four such free massless scalar fields $\chi^A,\;A=0,\ldots,3$ to define an entire relational coordinate system by identifying each spacetime point with the values of all $\chi^A$ taken at that point.
-The resulting relational coordinate system is locally well-defined as long as we assume the non-degeneracy condition (with respect to an arbitrary well-defined coordinate system) $\det(\partial_\mu\chi^A)\neq 0$.\footnote{For a single scalar field to be used as clock, the equivalent condition is $\partial_t\chi\neq 0$, which is (for a free massless scalar field) almost always the case in homogeneous cosmology.
-Outside of spatial homogeneity and for four scalars, it is less straightforward to say in general where this condition is satisfied.} In this coordinate system, where the gradients of the scalar fields are mere numbers and thereby dimensionless, the metric components have units of length$^4$, $[g_{AB}] = L^4$, and the conserved current has $[(j^\mu)^A] = L^4$ (with $\hbar=c=1$).
+In this case, by definition, we have $\partial_\mu\chi=\delta^A_\mu$ and hence\footnote[0]{In this arXiv version we include minor clarifications of sign choices, which do not appear in the published version, in footnotes -1 to -6.}\footnote[-1]{Notice in particular that this gauge choice requires that $(j^0)^0$, the canonical momentum of $\chi^0$, is positive.} \be \left(j^\mu\right)^A = -\sqrt{-g}\, g^{\mu A}\,. \ee We can use four such free massless scalar fields $\chi^A,\;A=0,\ldots,3$ to define an entire relational coordinate system by identifying each spacetime point with the values of all $\chi^A$ taken at that point.
+The resulting relational coordinate system is locally well-defined as long as we assume the non-degeneracy condition (with respect to an arbitrary well-defined coordinate system)\footnote{For a single scalar field to be used as clock, the equivalent condition is $\partial_t\chi\neq 0$, which is (for a free massless scalar field) almost always the case in homogeneous cosmology.
+Outside of spatial homogeneity and for four scalars, it is less straightforward to say in general where this condition is satisfied, but generic configurations satisfy \eqref{eq:nondeg}.} \be \det(\partial_\mu\chi^A)\neq 0\,. \ee In this coordinate system, where the gradients of the scalar fields are mere numbers and thereby dimensionless, the metric components have units of length$^4$, $[g_{AB}] = L^4$, and the conserved current has $[(j^\mu)^A] = L^4$ (with $\hbar=c=1$).
 In principle, we could have inserted an arbitrary dimensionful proportionality factor $\xi$ when fixing the coordinate system, $\pd_\mu \chi^A = \xi \delta^A_\mu$, but as $\xi$ just represents a unit convention without physical significance, the simplest choice is $\xi=1$.

 In this coordinate system, knowledge of the currents on the left-hand side of (\ref{jcurrent}) can be used to define a symmetric matrix field $j^{AB}=\left(j^A\right)^B$ which defines the inverse metric (in this coordinate system) as \be g^{AB} = -\left(-\det(j^{AB})\right)^{-1/2} j^{AB}\,. \ee The positioning of the capital Latin index on the left-hand side of \eqref{jcurrent} is initially conventional, given that it merely corresponds to a label for the different matter fields.
 However, once we define $j^{AB}$ and establish its relation to the inverse metric, the notation becomes more intuitive if we think of $A, \, B$ as contravariant indices.